yuulive/hfkhv/README.md

 # Assumptions

 - Passwords, database names and roles can only have alphanumeric characters and underscores.
 - Each script filename must uniquely identify correspoinding database object.
+This means that it is not possible to have both `pgcrypto` extension and `pgcrypto` schema in the project.
 - Filename information is used to track dependencies between objects using simple whole word search, assuming default `public` schema.
 - Triggers, constraints and policies are assumed to not be required by other objects (always safe to drop).
 - Each new file in `./pgfine/migrations/` is assumed to be increasing in alphabetical order.